 Kyle Dillingham, fiddler who has played in more than 30 countries on every continent, named Oklahoma's Musical Ambassador.

-Todd Lamb, current Oklahoma Lieutenant Governor.
+Todd Lamb, former Oklahoma Lieutenant Governor.

 H.H.
 Champlin, founder of Champlin Oil and owner of Enid's First National Bank (now Wymer Brownlee at the corner of Randolph & Grand), the only bank in United States history to have been closed by the military.